philwhiles/frettler/README.md

 will print this out for you if your curious or want to refer to it.

 #### Lookup Command
-Frettler also has a chord reverse `lookup` command.
+Frettler also has a simple chord reverse `lookup` command.
 The simplest takes the form :

 ```
-./frettler lookup As,D,F
+./frettler lookup --notes As,D,F
 A#maj (A# maj) [A#,D,F]
 ```

-- It expects it to be followed by a series of notes, (using its notation for sharps or flats)
+- It expects the `--notes` argument, followed by the notes (using its notation for sharps or flats)
-- The notes in this simple form follow the `chord` keyword immediately.
 - The output is simply the printing of the chord found as shown above.

 The chord matching can follow one of three rules, using the `--rules [strict,relaxed,loose]` optional param :